briandelmsft/SentinelAutomationModules/Docs/troubleshooting.md

 You will find here the troubleshooting steps for specific situations.

+> [!WARNING]
+> STAT v2 is now available in the main branch, all future deployments should use v2.
+However, v1 can still be updated through this branch of the repository.

 ## A module is failing with a 40x error message

 This can happen in the following situations: